theforeman/smart_proxy_dns_infoblox/README.md

     :use_provider: dns_infoblox

-Configuration options for this plugin are in `/etc/foreman-proxy/settings.d/dns_infoblox.yml` and include:
+Configuration options for this plugin are in `/etc/foreman-proxy/settings.d/dns_infoblox.yml`, see the [example configuration file](config/dns_infoblox.yml.example) for more details.

-* example_setting: change this as an example

 ## SSL